bonedaddy/barreleye/README.md

 - A default config file will be generated on the first run.
 Optionally, rename `barreleye.sample.toml` to `barreleye.toml`

-- [Clickhouse](https://github.com/ClickHouse/ClickHouse) is a requirement for warehouse storage.
-Default config settings point to a local installation
+- [Clickhouse](https://github.com/ClickHouse/ClickHouse) is a requirement for warehouse data storage (default configs point to a locally running server)

-- Out of the box Barreleye is configured to use [SQLite](https://www.sqlite.org/) ([MySQL](https://www.mysql.com/) and [PostgreSQL](https://www.postgresql.org/) are also supported).
+- Out of the box Barreleye is configured to use [SQLite](https://www.sqlite.org/) ([MySQL](https://www.mysql.com/) and [PostgreSQL](https://www.postgresql.org/) are also supported)

+## How does it work

+Barreleye consists of two parts: the indexer and the server.
+The indexer will connect to specified RPC nodes and continuously process new blocks, and the server will handle requests for processed output.
+You can decouple the two using CLI params.

+Running multiple indexers in parallel is supported, but only one will be active at a time.
+To start indexing without the server: `cargo run -- --indexer`

+To run the server without indexing: `cargo run -- --server`

+To run them all together: `cargo run`

 ## Add networks